Invoicing considerably more successful due to this strategic approach

 The better an invoice communicates what is expected of the customer, the better customers meet the expectations.
-Invoices are means of communication.
+Invoices are a means of communication.
 Carlijn Hofland, marketing manager of Lindorff, advises to always respond to the customer relationship.

 “It is important that you make the invoices personal.
 You must write to the person personally.
 Not ‘Dear Sir/Madam’, but the name itself.”

 Hofland will agree: debtor management is simply customer management.
-You, want want to have paid the invoice, but also all future invoices that you send to a customer.
+You, want to have paid the invoice, but also all future invoices that you send to a customer.
 Request your customer to pay and show that you understand any reason for delay.
 Do communicate a shorter than usual payment term.

 The payment is of course already late; you can therefore expect a faster payment.
 End with something similar to, “if this reminder crossed the payment, consider it unsent”.

-Extra service for you customer
+Extra service for your customer

 No payment after the first reminder?
-Then offer payment in installments in the second reminder.
+Then offer payment in instalments in the second reminder.
 Do this only if you have established strict conditions for yourself and the customer.
 This is a service that is not for everyone, after all you are not a bank!
 Which of your customers deserve it?